 Here's the good news about inner ear piercings: they tend to heal fairly quickly!
 Compared to something like an industrial piercing, an anti-tragus or conch piercing will heal much more quickly, requiring just two to four months.

-The biggest exception tends to be rook piercings on the thick part of cartilage you can find on the upper inside of your ear.
+The biggest exception tends to be rook piercings on the thick part of cartilage on the upper inside of your ear.
 These piercings may heal in as few as two months, but may also take as long as a year.

 Inner Ear Piercing Infections

 Infections are always a concern for people who get their ears pierced, but when the inner ear is involved, people become even more worried.

 A lot of people mistakenly believe that an inner ear piercing such as a daith piercing can spread to the ear canal and cause all kinds of problems, but this is highly unlikely.